Work management February 11, 2025 14 MIN READ

 Timely capacity planning sets the stage for project success.
 It gives you a clear picture of your team’s capacity, helping you avoid overbooking or underutilizing your staff.

-By identifying schedule conflicts and open time on people’s calendars in advance, you can make informed decisions about taking on new projects.
+By identifying resource schedule conflicts and open time on people’s calendars in advance, you can make informed decisions about taking on new projects.

 This foresight helps you avoid overbooking, project delays, and frustrated employees and clients.